+3.1.
 Apparent motion

-An analogous and related area of research is apparent or phi motion (see Anstis, 1980).
+An analogous and related area of research is apparent or beta motion3 (see Anstis, 1980).
 In an apparent motion display (Fig. 3a), one visual item is briefly flashed at one time, and then another item is flashed at a different location at a slightly later time; the usual result is a perception of motion between the two locations.
-Some authors (Burt & Sperling, 1981; Navon, 1976) have found that apparent motion is influenced primarily by spatiotemporal properties (e.g. the magnitudes of the spatial and temporal gaps between the two items), and that featural properties of the items play little role.
-However others (Shechter, Hochstein, & Hillman, 1988; Prazdny, 1986) have found a measurable benefit of featural similarity between the items.
-Many authors have suggested a distinction between short-range and long-range apparent motion
+Some authors (Burt & Sperling, 1981; Kolers & Pomerantz, 1971; Navon, 1976) have found that apparent motion is influenced primarily by spatiotemporal properties (e.g. the magnitudes of the spatial and temporal gaps between the two items), and that featural properties of the items play little role.
+However others (Prazdny, 1986; Shechter, Hochstein, & Hillman, 1988) have found a measurable benefit of featural similarity between the items.
+Many authors have suggested a distinction between short-range and long-range apparent motion (Lu & Sperling, 2001 for a recent review), with only the latter being influenced by later visual processing involving overt featural properties (see also our discussion below of motion energy models).